smarter-sh/community/contributors/guide/non-code-contributions.md

 weight: 11
 description: |
   Looking for a good entrance into the project? or to do something different?
-  There are many ways to contribute to the Kubernetes project without having to have coding experience: issue triage, writing documentation, joining the release team and much more.
+  There are many ways to contribute to the Smarter project without having to have coding experience: issue triage, writing documentation, joining the release team and much more.
 ---